-Dennis E. Kelley has been the Bank's Senior Vice President and Chief Financial Officer since January 2005.
+Dennis E. Kelley was promoted in July 2015 to Executive Vice President and Chief Financial Officer and is designated as an executive officer of the bank.
+Mr. Kelley has been the Bank's Senior Vice President and Chief Financial Officer since January 2005.
 Previously he was Chief Financial Officer for Bank of Petaluma and National Bank of the Redwoods and its parent company, Redwood Empire Bancorp, and an Investment Representative/Registered Investment Advisor for A. G. Edwards.

-Brandy A. Seppi was appointed Senior Vice President and Chief Credit Officer effective January 16, 2015.
+Brandy A. Seppi was promoted in July 2015 to Executive Vice President and Chief Financial Officer and is designated as an executive officer of the bank.
+Ms. Seppi has been the Bank's Senior Vice President and Chief Credit Officer since January 2015.
 She was formerly Senior Vice President and Senior Relationship Manager with Umpqua Bank in San Francisco from July 2011 until joining Summit State Bank.
 Prior to that position, she was the Business Development Officer with City National Bank in the San Francisco Bay Area from October 2004 to July 2011.
 She is a long time resident of Sonoma County.

-Linda Bertauche was promoted in January 2009 to the position of Senior Vice President and Chief Operating Officer and is designated an executive officer of the Bank.
+Linda Bertauche was promoted in July 2015 to Executive Vice President and Chief Operating Officer and Compliance Officer and is designated as an executive officer of the bank.
 Ms. Bertauche joined the Bank in July 2005 and was a Senior Vice President and Compliance Officer.
 During the previous five years and before joining the Bank, she was Senior Vice President of Bank Operations for National Bank of the Redwoods and responsible for loan operations, deposit operations, data processing and information technology.

-Board Leadership Structure and the Board's Role in Risk Oversight

-Since March 2008, the Bank's leadership structure has separated the roles of chairman and chief executive officer.
-The Board believes that separating these functions gives the Board greater control of the Board's agenda and greater independence in oversight of risk.
+Board Leadership Structure and the Board's Role in Risk Oversight greater control of the Board's agenda and greater independence in oversight of risk.
 The Board has named the Chairman of the Board as an Executive Officer for succession planning.
-The Chairman of the Board does not receive compensation beyond the Board approved fees and does not participate in operating management.
+The Chairman of the Board does not receive compensation beyond the Board fees, including a fee for performing the Chairman's duties, and does not participate in operating management.